 A Local Planning Strategy is essentially a ‘road map’ of the future growth directions for the City.
-The Local Planning Strategy is intended to guide future decisions in relation to rezoning, residential density changes and funding for future services and infrastructure.
+It guides future decisions in relation to rezoning, residential density changes and funding for future services and infrastructure.

-The City of Stirling's draft Local Planning Strategy was endorsed by the Western Australian Planning Commission on 28 October 2019.
+The City of Stirling's Local Planning Strategy was endorsed by the Western Australian Planning Commission on 28 October 2019.
 It provides the strategic basis for current and future local planning schemes, as well as guide and manage future development in the City.
 It is a statutory document and provides a link between state and regional strategic planning policies and local interests.

 If future development within the City isn't suitably planned, population growth and increased commercial opportunities could have a detrimental impact on the City and its residents.
 The Local Planning Strategy provides guidance and direction to ensure coordinated and responsive land use planning across the City and to capitalise on potential growth opportunities.

-Copies of the City's Draft Local Planning Strategy can be viewed by selecting one of the links below:
+Copies of the City's Local Planning Strategy can be viewed by selecting one of the links below:

-Draft Local Planning Strategy - Part One
+Local Planning Strategy - Part One

-Draft Local Planning Strategy - Part Two
+Local Planning Strategy - Part Two

 Did you know?